Hayley-Woodhouse/milestone-3-project/README.md

 [Back to top](#contents)

-# 11 Acknowledgements
+# 13 Acknowledgements

-This web site was created for the second milestone project for the full stack development diploma with the code instatute and harlow college.
+This web site was created for my third milestone project for the full stack development diploma with the code instatute and harlow college.

 With thanks to

-Precious Ljege for the mentor assistants, advice and support.
+My fellow class mates for there support and assistance.

 Philip Morris for the tuition and guidence.

-Richard and Isla Woodhouse for support and user testing.
+Richard, Isla and Ben Woodhouse for support and user testing.

 [Back to top](#contents)